 TeamCity comes with Docker Support, implemented as a bundled plugin.

-TeamCity Docker Support can run on Mac, Linux, and Windows build agents.
+TeamCity Docker Support can run on Windows, Linux, and macOS build agents.
 It uses the

 docker executable on the build agent machine, so it should be runnable by the build agent user.

 During the build, the build agent reports the following parameters:

 The Docker Compose file version, if the Docker Compose build step is used.